srijan2002/Android-Study-Jams/README.md

 <b> Problem Statement: </b>

 With the advent of the gaming generation  at hand, the Gen-Z children barely visit arcades when you have a mobile application for the same.
-One of the main motive of the application is a step forwards towards native game development using Kotlin.
+Huge efforts are being made to enable mobile gaming without hampering the user experience.
+One of the main motive of the application is a step forward towards Native Game Development using Kotlin.

 <b> Proposed Solution: </b>